ashikahmad/PrettyPrompt/README.md

 ## Features

-*  Easy configurable section (and sub-section), you'll see what you want to (username|pretty-path|git-branch is set to show by default).
+*  Easy configurable sections (and sub-sections), you'll see only what you want to (username > pretty-path > [git-branch & git-status] is set to show by default).
 *  Show git branch with unstaged change indication by color (*green* for clean and *red* for changed by default).
 *  Design as you wish:
     *  colors (background and foreground of sections)